bjerkio/conf/README.md

 To retrieve access to projects, IAM roles should be explicitly granted on the project level.
-When giving everyone in the company access, the `developers@bjerk.io` can be used, this should be avoided when possible, and when used should be given the least amount of privileges possible (e.g.
+When giving everyone in the company access, the `developers@bjerk.io` can be used, and when used should be given the least amount of privileges possible (e.g. `roles/viewer`).
-`roles/viewer`).

 **Note**: These roles are not automatically granted to the groups, they are managed manually by administrators.
-Groups are also managed manually by administrators.
+Groups are also managed manually by administrators, only given access to users with protected accounts.